Behavioral Health Services

 Alcoholics Anonymous (A.A.) & Narcotics Anonymous (N.A.)

-These 12-step programs provide a safe space for participants to share experiences, build accountability, and work toward recovery together.
-Many also meet with sponsors for one-on-one encouragement and continued support in maintaining a substance-free lifestyle.
+These 12-step programs provide a safe and supportive space for participants to share experiences, build accountability, and work toward recovery together.
+Many participants also connect with sponsors for one-on-one encouragement and continued support in maintaining a substance-free lifestyle.

 Living Well in the Community (LWC)